How to travel responsibly in Egypt: tips before you go

 I love travelling independently, but sometimes it makes more sense to take a tour.
 It makes a lot of sense in Egypt right now, where travelling on a tour can help to boost your safety, stimulate the local economy, and save you a great deal of hassle (especially in Luxor, which has an unfortunate reputation as the hassle capital of Egypt).
 I toured Egypt with small group operator Encounters Travel, which gave me the opportunity to focus on enjoying the country’s top sights and experiences while my terrific trip leader Waleed took care of the logistics.

 I also chose to take several day tours in Cairo for reasons of convenience, safety, and a desire to tap into the local knowledge of the respective guides.
-I felt safe and comfortable in the company of my guide Walid who hosted me on several Intrepid Urban Adventures, and with Laila from Bellies En-Route, who took me on a wonderful food tour of the capital.
+I felt safe and comfortable in the company of my guide Walid who hosted me on several Error!
+Hyperlink reference not valid., and with Laila from Bellies En-Route, who took me on a wonderful food tour of the capital.
 While I never felt unsafe while wandering around downtown Cairo on my own, I don’t feel like I could have explored Egypt’s cosmopolitan capital – let alone the rest of the country – anywhere near as thoroughly, easily or safely if I had decided to go it alone.

 Minimise your impact